 Cite!
 It is better to over-cite than not to cite when you should have done so.
-Go to your professor if you are concern that you might be plagiarizing.
-If you are approaching your professor for help before the assignment deadline, there are no penalties, and you are likely to have a better learning experience.
+Go to your professor if you are concerned that you might be plagiarizing.
+If you approach your professor for help before the assignment deadline, there are no penalties, and you are likely to have a better learning experience.

-Revocation of Degree/Certificate Policy
+Revocation of Degree Policy

-If, after a degree or certificate has been awarded, a degree/certificate recipient is found responsible or involved in a violation of the Student Conduct Code involving academic dishonesty or fraud committed while a student, then CIU may impose, as a sanction, a revocation of the degree/certificate, subject to the following procedures:
+If, after a degree has been awarded, a degree recipient is found responsible or involved in a violation of the Student Conduct Code involving academic dishonesty or fraud committed while a student, then CIU may impose, as a sanction, a revocation of the degree, subject to the following procedures:

-- The Registrar will submit a recommendation of revocation of the degree or certificate to the Academic Review Committee - A Notice of Intent to Revoke Degree/Certificate shall be sent to the student.
-This notice shall include the details of the alleged violation and the basis for the revocation - The student may submit a written appeal in response to the Intent to Revoke Degree/Certificate to the Academic Review Committee within thirty business days from the date of the Notice of Intent to Revoke Degree/Certificate.
-The imposition of the Revocation of Degree/Certificate will be deferred during such statement is received and time has passed.
-If the student does not submit a statement within twenty business days, the sanction of revocation of the degree or certificate is final - The Academic Review Committee will respond with a decision and send final documentation to the student.
+- The Registrar will submit a recommendation of revocation of the degree to the Academic Review Committee - A Notice of Intent to Revoke Degree shall be sent to the student.
+This notice shall include the details of the alleged violation and the basis for the revocation - The student may submit a written appeal in response to the Intent to Revoke Degree to the Academic Review Committee within thirty business days from the date of the Notice of Intent to Revoke Degree.
+The imposition of the Revocation of Degree will be deferred during such statement is received and time has passed.
+If the student does not submit a statement within twenty business days, the sanction of revocation of the degree is final - The Academic Review Committee will respond with a decision and send final documentation to the student.
 If the decision is to accept the appeal, the student's transcript will show no information of the revocation.
-If the decision is to not accept the appeal, the student's degree or certificate will be revoked, and all student records permanently noted
+If the decision is to not accept the appeal, the student's degree will be revoked, and all student records permanently noted